carlosazaustre/community-pro/README.md

 ### Guidelines

-- Follow the existing code style.
+- Follow the existing code style and architecture.
 - Write clear commit messages.
 - Update documentation if necessary.
 - Ensure that your code passes all tests and lints.